-Your landlord won't need to get a court order once your agreement or notice ends.
+Your landlord can only start court action once your notice period ends.

 Rent, benefits and money problems

-Your landlord could be sympathetic and might accept late rent or agree to a rent reduction.
+Speak to your landlord about your situation.
+Your landlord could be sympathetic and might accept late rent or agree a rent reduction.

 Use our template letter tool to help negotiate a rent reduction.